AnnaLangener/QualitativeCodingApp/README.md

 #### 6) Indicate whether your codebook contains different levels.

+It is possible to use a hierarchical coding system with codes at multiple levels.
+Each level then is displayed in a different font color.
 You can set Levels to FALSE if your codebook does not have a hierarchical structure or if you do not want to display them in different colors.

 ``` r
 # 6. Indicate whether your codebook contains different levels?